CiscoTestAutomation/unicon.plugins/docs/user_guide/services/generic_services.rst

-raise_on_error            bool (default: True)        Raise exception on error error_pattern             list                        List of regex strings to check output for errors. append_error_pattern      list                        List of regex strings append to error_pattern.
+raise_on_error            bool (default: True)        Raise exception on error error_pattern             list                        List of regex strings to check output for errors. append_error_pattern      list                        List of regex strings append to error_pattern. member                    int                         the meber we want to reload.
 ====================      =======================     ================================================================================

     return :